iTwin/platform-api-documentation/apis/overview/lifecycle.md

 ```

-We are continually improving our APIs.
-The API version number will be incremented when we introduce a breaking change.
+We are continually improving our APIs and increment the API version number when we introduce a breaking change.
 A breaking change is a non-backward compatible change in the API that can cause applications using the API to no longer function as expected.
 The following are examples of changes that are not backward compatible:

 - Changing the URI of the resource
 - Changing the method used to access a resource